smartsheet/smartsheet-csharp-sdk/README.md

 ## Advanced Topics
 For details about logging, testing, how to use a passthrough option, and how to override HTTP client behavior, see [Advanced Topics](ADVANCED.md).

-## Documentation
+## Documentation and Changelog
 The full Smartsheet API documentation is here: https://developers.smartsheet.com/api/smartsheet/

-The generated SDK class documentation is here: [https://smartsheet.github.io/smartsheet-csharp-sdk/api/index.html](https://smartsheet.github.io/smartsheet-csharp-sdk/api/index.html).
+The changelog for the public API is here: https://developers.smartsheet.com/api/smartsheet/changelog

+** Please take a look at the above changelog as the API is subject to deprecations and other changes.

 ## Release Notes